 Fire Chief Brad Shirley told the Observer the fire was knocked down quickly, within five minutes of the firefighters’ arrival.

 The occupants of the residential units above the laundromat were evacuated.

 The fire did not spread upstairs but Shirley said some smoke made its way up.

 The cause of the fire was not immediately clear.
 Shirley said it might have been burning behind the dryer.

 On Monday, Aug.
 12, Susan Hicks, the owner of the Shuswap Laundromat, said the cause of the fire in the dryer remains unclear but the business was back up and running.

 She praised the work of everyone involved with helping the laundromat recover from the fire damage and re-opening for business.

 Witnesses say fire crews were on scene in less than five minutes. pic.twitter.com/kzW5VSiVhg

 “Firefighters, police, insurance adjuster and the restoration people all of them were awesome,” Hicks said.

-Hicks added they will be down a few dryers until repairs can be completed.
+Hicks added the business would be without a few dryers until repairs could be completed.